co-cart/co-cart/readme.txt

 == Description ==

-### Decoupling Made Easy for WooCommerce

-**Is your store slow?
-Looking to decouple away from WordPress?** [CoCart](https://cocartapi.com/?utm_medium=website&utm_source=wpplugindirectory&utm_campaign=readme&utm_content=readmelink) is a free REST API with all you need to decouple your WooCommerce store, build in any web framework, literally everything can be customized and saves you countless hours.
+Decouple your WooCommerce store with ease with our developer friendly REST API extension.

+[CoCart](https://cocartapi.com/?utm_medium=website&utm_source=wpplugindirectory&utm_campaign=readme&utm_content=readmelink) is a **customizable, open-source REST API solution** built for WooCommerce that is ready to decouple away from WordPress, allowing you to design and build without limitations imposed by a WordPress theme that is harder to modify and optimize.
+Our REST API handles all the server side actions so it can be utilized in **faster and familiar frameworks** that you prefer.

-#### What is WooCommerce?
+#### Why WooCommerce?

-WooCommerce is a **flexible, open-source commerce solution** built on WordPress, empowering anyone to **sell anything, anywhere** and is **the fastest-growing eCommerce platform** on the internet.
+WooCommerce provides a **flexible, and efficient** way to build cutting-edge stores with WordPress at it's core.
+But it was missing a key component to decouple WooCommerce via the REST API which is where CoCart comes in.

 #### Why CoCart?

-With CoCart, we have already done the hard part for you.
-The API.
-Once installed, your WooCommerce store is ready to decouple away from WordPress, allowing you to design without limitations imposed by a WordPress theme that is harder to modify and optimize. **Utilize faster and familiar web frameworks you know and love**—it's that simple.

-## ✨ What do you get with the core of CoCart?

-**Everything you need to try** and see if making your store headless is right for you.

-* **No Blocks** - The API is designed for the purpose of decoupling.
-Not blocks for Gutenberg.
-* **Enhanced Session Handler** - Our session handler provides the support needed for any decoupled situation.
+Is your store slow?
+Looking to decouple away from WordPress?
+Overwhelmed with getting WooCommerce working the way you want in your own REST API endpoints?

+These are the struggles of web developers trying to decouple a WooCommerce store.

+With CoCart, you can overcome these challenges and get straight to utilizing a REST API that is ready for you.

+* **Source of Truth** - CoCart sources the WooCommerce's Data Stores API and repeats most WooCommerce hooks to provide a wider array of support for most WooCommerce extensions out of the box.
+* **No Cookie Required** - Our session handler generates a key for the user session in the WordPress database and stores session-related meta data for use on the client without the heavy load.
 * **Basic Authentication** - No Admin API Keys required.
-Customers have full control, either as a guest or authenticated with their login details.
+Customers can login with their account either with Email+Password, Username+Password, Phone Number+Password.
-* **Domain dominance** - CORS can be an issue when decoupling.
-Don’t sweat the small stuff.
-We got you.
+* **Domain Dominance** - CORS can be an issue when decoupling so we made sure you have control of the origin.
-* **No Headless Checkout?** - Load any cart session via the native site, if you feel more comfortable using WooCommerce’s built in payment system.
-* **Worried about Caching?** - The Cart API does not cache no matter what cache system you have installed for other API’s in use.
-Responses return fresh every time.
+* **Your Inventory** - Search products by Name, ID or SKU, filter and return product data you need without authentication or private data exposed.
+REST shortcuts are readily provided for your next requests.
-* **Reduced Cart Checkups** - Avoid the hassle of multiple requests to verify item and coupon validity in your cart.
-Our system efficiently checks stock, validates coupons, and calculates totals and fees, ensuring real-time accuracy before confirmation.
+* **Reduced Cart Checkups** - We have avoided the hassle of needing multiple requests to verify item and coupon validity in your cart.
+Our system efficiently checks stock, calculates totals and fees, ensuring real-time accuracy so your responses return up to date every time.
+* **No Headless Checkout?** - Load any cart session via the native site using the generated key, if you feel more comfortable using WooCommerce’s built in payment system.
 * **Need your own cart callback?** - Register custom callbacks without needing to create a whole new endpoint.
 Cart response returns once the callback is completed.
-* **Your Inventory** - Search by Name, ID or SKU, filter and return product data you need without authentication.
-REST shortcuts are readily provided for your next requests.
-* **Want to track your customers?** - Keep watch of all cart sessions, even the ones that are starting to expire.
+* **Want to track your customers?** - Keep watch of all cart sessions, even the ones that are starting to expire or have expired.
 * **Name Your Price Built In** - Give your customers control of the price they pay.
 Encourage your audience to support you with payment flexibility that widens your paying audience.
 * **Bulk Requests** - Combine many cart requests in bulk to save time.